-- 9. All parking must be asphalt or concrete.
-An asphalt or concrete paving recommendation letter must be provided with the application by a geotechnical engineer. - 10.
+- h.
+Continuous asphalt or concrete paved access road must be provided to the entrance of the development. - i.
+All parking must be asphalt or concrete.
+An asphalt or concrete paving recommendation letter must be provided with the application by a geotechnical engineer. - j.
 All sidewalks and walkways must be concrete and at least 36 inches wide.
-All public building, community building and amenities must be connected to the dwelling units by a sidewalk or walkway. - 11.
+All public building, community building and amenities must be connected to the dwelling units by a sidewalk or walkway. - k.
 Mailboxes, playground and all exterior project amenities must be on an accessible route as defined by the applicable accessibility standard(s).
 All exterior project amenities that have exposed components used as part of the structure must be constructed so that no wood is exposed.
 Concealment shall be with materials such as aluminum or vinyl siding or cementitious materials.
 Decorative rails and/or guard rail systems used shall be code compliant systems of vinyl, fiberglass or metal.
 Wood railings are not allowed.
-Gazebos and picnic shelters shall have table(s) with attached bench seating. - 12.
-No above ground propane tanks allowed on the site. - 13.
+Gazebos and picnic shelters shall have table(s) with attached bench seating. - 1.
+No above ground propane tanks allowed on the site. - m.
 Storm Water retention basins (existing, shared and/or new construction) must be located within the property and include fencing around the entire perimeter with a lockable maintenance gate.
 The retention area will be maintained and managed in a manner to provide safety to the tenants.
-Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris.

-3.)
-Interior Building and Space Standards:
+Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris. - 3.)
+Interior Building and Space Standards: - a.

-a.
 Insulation Requirements: